 Popularly known as the “Marketing Mix,” Amazon analyzes a company or a brand that covers 4Ps, which include:

-Here’s a clear explanation to what each factor does.
+Here’s a clear explanation of what each factor does.

 Though Amazon began its e-commerce journey with just books, today, it sells millions of products – grouped under various categories.

-The best-selling product categories include shoes, jewellery, clothing, toys, home & kitchen appliances, electronics, books, outdoors, sports, car accessories, fine arts, etc.
+The best-selling product categories include shoes, jewelry, clothing, toys, home & kitchen appliances, electronics, books, outdoors, sports, car accessories, fine arts, etc.

 Though Amazon offers items from independent businesses and retailers, it also promotes its private label products, more commonly known as Amazon Basics.